 The arrival of digital disruptors is going to change consumer expectations about online purchasing, and their marketing spend will affect customer perceptions about buying vehicles online.

-Their sheer presence can look daunting to the established market, but the right technology partner can help traditional vehicle retailers compete in the changing automotive landscape.
+Their sheer presence can look daunting to the established market, but the right technology partner, the right car dealership software, and the right motor finance software can help traditional vehicle retailers compete in the changing automotive landscape.

 The traditional linear approach to selling online – something iVendi calls online retail 1.0 – is a great solution for simple transactions.
 But buying a car, van or motorbike is a complex process; a multi-layered deal with additional extras, financing, part-exchange and negotiable pricing to contend with.
-This requires a sophisticated digital solution.
+This requires sophisticated car dealership software which incorporates a car dealer website and dealership management system.

-The best digital tools can do far more than simply replace face-to-face interaction.
+The best car dealership software tools can do far more than simply replace face-to-face interaction.
 They enhance the buying journey with functionality that compliments the showroom experience, making it easier for buyers to find the vehicles they’re looking for, assess their finance options and progress through the purchase journey digitally.
 Retailers operate more efficiently, attract a wider audience, and offer their customers a flexible and streamlined approach.

 Many retailers have found that their digital offering is simply not capable of delivering what modern buyers expect.
 But the technology to offer a blended approach, where customers can move at their own pace and comfort online before switching to an in-person transaction, is available and is more affordable than many dealers might realise.

 The acceleration toward transacting digitally in many areas of life has brought about a more diverse customer base for vehicle retailers.
-Having a technology platform that works just as well online as it does in the showroom is vital to the success of motor retailers.
+Having car dealership software that works just as well online as it does in the showroom is vital to the success of motor retailers.

 Many consumers are willing and ready to buy, or at least begin the buying process, online.
 But a significant proportion of buyers still want to see, sit in and test drive a vehicle ahead of purchase.